'Nuclear button', gym and neoclassical decor, inside Vladimir Putin's presidential plane | World

 Generally speaking, the details of what is on board are state secrets.
 But a lot is known about the interior when it comes to passenger comfort.

-Putin inside one of the meeting rooms of the presidential plane in file photo — Photo: Kremlin via AP
+Putin inside one of the presidential plane’s meeting rooms in file photo — Photo: Kremlin via AP

 Living and working conditions inside the plane are no different than in the Kremlin itself: on board there is the private office of the president, several meeting rooms, a conference room, the president’s decompression room, a guest lounge, a gym, a dining facilities, a bar, showers and a separate medical unit with facilities for resuscitation and emergency care.